brianpos/fhirpath-lab-java/README.md

 ## Changelog

+### 19 September 2025
+* Update to the HAPI 8.4.0 engine (not planning on continuing this, but playing with CQL)

 ### 17 July 2025
 * Update to the HAPI 8.2.0 engine (not planning on continuing this, but playing with CQL)